 2. How can you protect your soft pastel drawings without using fixative

 Knowing how to protect your soft pastel drawings without a fixative is essential because it gives you more options for preserving your artwork.
 It also allows you to protect your artwork in a way best suited for the medium you are using.

-Additionally, avoiding the use of fixative can be beneficial because it preserves the colors and textures of your artwork.
+Additionally, avoiding the use of fixatives can be beneficial because it preserves the colors and textures of your artwork.
 This is especially important for soft pastel drawings, as the colors and textures can be quickly dulled or covered up by a fixative.